 The marketing automation tools enabled us to design and execute targeted email campaigns, which significantly improved our outreach efforts.
 Additionally, the customizable landing pages and web forms facilitated effective lead capture, helping us expand our donor base.

 The built-in CRM provided a holistic view of our donor interactions, making it easier to manage and nurture relationships.
-These features made EngageBay a strong contender among the suitable CRM for nonprofits, as it effectively addressed our needs for donor management and marketing automation.
+These features made EngageBay a strong contender among suitable CRM for nonprofits, as it effectively addressed our needs for donor management and marketing automation.

 - Drag-and-drop email builder to easily design and customize email campaigns without any coding knowledge